1945–1960 in Western fashion: New Look Revolution

-On 12 February 1947 at 10.30 a.m.
-Christian Dior, aged 42, presented his first collection at 30 Avenue Montaigne, which was strewn with flowers by Lachaume.
+On 12 February 1947, Christian Dior, aged 42, presented his first collection at 30 Avenue Montaigne, which was strewn with flowers by Lachaume.
 The Editor-in-Chief of Harper's Bazaar, Carmel Snow, strongly believed in the couturier's talent, which she had already noted in 1937 with the Café Anglais model that he designed for Robert Piguet.
 At the end of the fashion show, she exclaimed, "It's quite a revolution, dear Christian!
 Your dresses have such a new look!"
 A correspondent from Reuters seized upon the slogan and quickly wrote it on a note that he threw from the balcony to a courier posted on Avenue Montaigne.
 The news reached the United States even before the rest of France, where the press had been on strike for a month.

 With his revolutionary New Look, Christian Dior wrote a new chapter in the history of fashion.
 Furthermore, in order to write it, he literally constructed it with his own hands.
 The designer had to hammer away at a Stockman mannequin that was too tough and unyielding to bear the preparatory canvases of his visionary wardrobe, says his friend Suzanna Luling: "And so, with big, nervous blows of the hammer, he gave the mannequin the same form of the ideal woman for the fashion that he was to launch."
 His aim was clear; his hand did not tremble.
 "I wanted my dresses to be 'constructed', moulded on the curves of the female body whose contours they would stylise.
 I accentuated the waist, the volume of the hips, emphasised the bust, In order to give my designs more hold, I had nearly all the fabrics lined with percale or taffeta, renewing a tradition that had long been abandoned."
-Thus, on 12 February 1947 at 10.30 a.m., the announcer introduced "numéro un, number one".
+Thus, on 12 February 1947, the announcer introduced "numéro un, number one".
 The first outfit was worn by Marie-Thérese and opened the show during which the audience saw 90 different creations file past, belonging to two principal lines: En Huit and Corolle.
-Bettina Ballard, Fashion Editor at Vogue, had returned to New York a few months earlier after 15 years spent covering French fashion from Paris: "We have witnessed a revolution in fashion at the same time as a revolution in the way of showing fashion."
+Bettina Ballard, the influential editor of American Vogue, had returned to New York a few months earlier after 15 years spent covering French fashion from Paris: "We have witnessed a revolution in fashion at the same time as a revolution in the way of showing fashion."

 The "softness" of the New Look was deceptive; the curved jacket peplum shaped over a high, rounded, curved shoulders, and full skirt of Dior's clothes relied on an inner construction of new interlining materials to shape the silhouette.
 This silhouette was drastically changed from its previous more masculine, stiff, triangular shape to a much more feminine form.